jroefive/jroefive.github.io/my_collections/_posts/2020-05-11-Song-Placement-Analysis.md

 ## Equate My Life with Sand
 ### Set 2
 I had to take several steps to get numbers that I needed.
 I started with the table in the last project where it shows every show and how many songs are in each set and was able to create a table that has every track from every show and then shows the following:
-How far into the show it was played
+*How far into the show it was played
-The position of the song within its set
+*The position of the song within its set
-Then a true or false for if it is a set opener, a set precloser (song before the closer), a set closer, and then repeats the same three for set 1, set 2, set 3, and encore specifically
+*Then a true or false for if it is a set opener, a set precloser (song before the closer), a set closer, and then repeats the same three for set 1, set 2, set 3, and encore specifically

-This allowed me to create tables that show for each song the percentage of times it opened a set, was the second song in a set, preclosed a set and closed a set.
-A table that showed the average placement of a song and the standard deviation of the song placement.
-This allowed me to see which songs tend to be at the beginning or end of shows and which songs tend to hover around the same placement in a show and which songs were more likely to show up all over a show.
+This allowed me to create tables that show for each song the percentage of times it opened a set, was the second song in a set, was the second to last song in a set and closed a set.
+I also created a table that showed the average placement of a song and the standard deviation of the song placement.
+This allowed me to see which songs tend to be at the beginning or end of shows and which songs tend to hover around the same placement in a show as opposed to showing up all over a show.
 From this I chose five songs to make some beeswarm diagrams so you could see how song placements are distributed visually.
 In that section, I adjusted song placement to be by set instead of overall show.

 In the last step above, I realized that I hadn’t adjusted for shows that had soundcheck tracks.
 For the phish.in website, they need to have a position to be shown first, but I didn’t want soundcheck songs to count as part of the show and forgetting that made it so my formulas were off.
 Unfortunately, the adjustment I made to my SQL query wouldn’t accomplish what I wanted, so I ended up dropping the 37 shows that had soundcheck tracks included.

-Drop songs
-Songs x number of times played
-Not including encores

 ## Mystified and Mishapen
 ### SQL Code for adding show placement, set position, and true/false for all open/preclose/close spots